In a recent NYT post, “I Would Do Anything for Stimulus But I Wouldn’t Do That (Wonkish)”, Paul Krugman writes:

 But here’s the thing: there’s a school of thought which says that deficits are never a problem, as long as a country can issue its own currency.
 The most prominent advocate of this view is probably Jamie Galbraith, but he’s not alone.

-In this passage, Krugman misinterprets Modern Monetary Theory (MMT) from the outset.
+In this passage, Krugman mischaracterizes Modern Monetary Theory (MMT) from the outset.
 MMT does not say “deficits are never a problem”.
-It is unlikely that any economist would be so silly as to say that.
+It is unlikely that any economic theory or economist would say that.

-Rather, the theory suggests that the appropriate level of deficit expenditure is that amount just sufficient to sustain full-employment output given private-sector net saving intentions.
-According to MMT, if deficit expenditure falls short of this level, there will be a demand gap and unemployment.
-If it exceeds this level, there will be inflation.
+Rather, MMT suggests that the appropriate level of deficit expenditure is that level just sufficient to sustain full-employment output given private-sector net saving intentions.

 … I can’t go along with [Galbraith’s] view that